 This document sets forth the regional framework developed by the three counties that will guide the RLRA program's launch in July 2021.
+Program components that are not explicitly addressed in this regional framework will be guided by the existing policies and practices of each county's housing authority and/or County.
 The counties will continue to work together and with Metro to monitor the program's implementation and may adjust these policies over time to address emerging needs and lessons learned.